Mauritius Travel Advice

 Visas to enter Mauritius are not required for citizens of the USA, EU, Canada and Japan, among others.
 Initial entry is granted for one month but extensions for a further three months are available at Port Louis.
 Visitors from most other countries can obtain a tourist visa upon arrival at the airport for a period of up to 60 days – for a full list of visa requirements, visit the Mauritius Embassy website.

 All visitors to Mauritius require a passport valid for at least six months beyond the intended period of stay.

 Unknown and uninhabited until the Middle Ages, Mauritius was subject to waves of European settlement – Portuguese, Dutch and French – until the British takeover in 1810.
 Colonialism triggered rapid economic development and slaves were soon brought to the island from Africa, Asia and Madagascar, followed by indentured labourers from India.
 Built on sugar production, the capital Port Louis grew into a sophisticated and prosperous trading port and, with an increasingly identifiable ethnic character, Mauritius eased its way to independence from Britain in 1968.

-Sugar production is still an important part of Mauritius' economy though less so than the 1970s when it made up a quarter of the island's wealth.
+Sugar production is still an important part of Mauritius’ economy, though less so than in the 1970s when it made up a quarter of the island’s wealth.
 Textiles and financial services are part of the modern mix but it is tourism, accounting for nearly a third of total GDP and 30% of direct and indirect employment, that has perhaps most helped transform Mauritius into one of the most stable and successful economies in Africa.